 "Disability is a natural part of the human experience that does not diminish the right of individuals with developmental disabilities to enjoy the opportunity to live independently, enjoy self-determination, make choices, contribute to society, and experience full integration and inclusion in the economic, political, social, cultural, and educational mainstream of American society."
 Developmental Disabilities Assistance and Bill of Rights Act.

-Diagnosed with a learning disability in the third grade, LeDerick Horne defies any and all labels.
+Diagnosed with a learning disability in the third grade and placed in segregated classrooms, LeDerick Horne defies any and all labels.
 He’s a dynamic spoken-word poet.
 A tireless advocate for all people with disabilities.
 An inspiring motivational speaker.
 A bridge-builder between learners and leaders across the U.S. and around the world.
 An African-American husband and father who serves as a role model for all races, genders, and generations. www.LeDerick.com

 Special Guest Presenters

 Stephanie Smith Lee: Senior Policy Advisor for NDSC

 Ritu Chopra: Executive Director of The Paraprofessional Resource and Research (PAR2A) Center at the School of Human Development and Education, University of Colorado.